TheCaptainCraken/IS24-AM26/deliverables/connection-serius.md

     Server ->> Client: Error (connection lost)

 ```
-2. If client lose connection during the game, the server randomly choose what happens to the player status.
+2. If client loses the connection during the game, the server randomly chooses what happens to the player status.
-So we can have four cases based on when a client disconnects:
+There are four cases based on when a client disconnects:
     1. chooseStartingCard
     2. chooseObjectiveCard
     3. placeCard and consequently after "drawCard"
     4. drawCard

-In all the case, the server can modify autonomously the player status, in the model.
+In all of these cases, the server can modify autonomously the player status, by simply choosing which card to play/draw and where, in the model.
 When the player reconnects,
-the server must notify the client of the new status.
+the server must notify the client of the changes that transpired in the game status.
 ```mermaid
 sequenceDiagram
  actor Client